mpascucci/AST-image-processing/docs/index.md

 ## Install

+If you have Docker installed in your system you can follow the [instructions for building a docker image](https://github.com/mpascucci/AST-image-processing/docker).
+Otherwise, the following explains how to compile the source code.

 ### Requirements
 Building the library and the examples requires the following software installed on the system.
 - OpenCV (>4.0.1)